paul-rogers/druid-client/doc/internals.md

-# `pydruid2` Internal Design
+# `druid-client` Internal Design

-`pydruid2` is divided into a set of modules.
+`druid-client` is divided into a set of modules.
 The lowest levels provide basic API support, while higher levels provide additional abstractions which build on the basics.
 An application can import only those parts which it needs.

 ## Root

-The root `pydruid2` package contains only one function: to create a connection.
+The root `druid-client` package contains only one function: to create a connection.
 All other operations reside within the other modules.

 ## Client

 The `client` module provides connectivity to the Druid Router or Broker, along with the services common to those two roles, which basically is just native and SQL queries.
-When the user first connects, `pydruid2` does not know if the URL provided is for a Router or Broker, so the client is a hybrid.
+When the user first connects, `druid-client` does not know if the URL provided is for a Router or Broker, so the client is a hybrid.

 The `client`package provides classes to work with SQL queries along with a set